Quantifying transmission

 Reminder: the Effective Reproduction Number, \(R_t\)

-The basic reproduction number, \(R_0\), is the average number of cases caused by one infectious individual in a entirely susceptible population.
+The basic reproduction number, \(R_0\), is the average number of cases caused by one infectious individual in an entirely susceptible population.

 But in an ongoing outbreak, the population does not remain entirely susceptible as those that recover from infection are typically immune.
 Moreover, there can be changes in behaviour or other factors that affect transmission.
-When we are interested in monitoring changes in transmission we are therefore more interested in the value of the effective reproduction number, \(R_t\), the average number of cases caused by one infectious individual in the population at time \(t\).
+When we are interested in monitoring changes in transmission we are therefore more interested in the value of the effective reproduction number, \(R_t\), which represents the average number of cases caused by one infectious individual in the population at time \(t\), given the current state of the population (including immunity levels and control measures).

 Introduction